37+ Best Outline Examples in MS Word | Google Docs | Apple Pages | PDF

 What Is an Outline?

 Put simply, an outline is a framework that can present all the ideas in your project.
-You can liken proposal outline templates to guides or blueprints that can both help you organize your work, and summarize the project for laymen.
+You can liken proposal outline templates to guides or blueprints that can both help you organize your work, and summarize the project for the layman.
 Some of the things you can expect an outline to do for you include:

 - Summarizing the project, as the outline simply presents the entire project as simply as possible.
-In effect, the outline provides a look at all the topics so as to give you a basic idea of what the project is about.
+In effect, the printable outline provides a look at all the topics so as to give you a basic idea of what the project is about.

-- Guiding you through the writing process, as the systematic approach of an outline allows you to more easily proceed with filling in specific details of your work.
+- Guiding you through the writing process, as the systematic approach of an outline allows you to more easily proceed with filling in specific details of your sample work.

 Essay Outline Examples